tensorplex-labs/dojo-worker-api/README.md

 ```bash
 swag init -g cmd/server/main.go
 ```
-Format the Swagger annotation by using this commend (Optional)
+Format the Swagger annotation by using this command (Optional)
 ```bash
 swag fmt
 ```